-Indian beverage brands can help you take a walk down memory lane.
+Indian beverage brand names can help you take a walk down memory lane.
 Thums Up, our very own thunder drink is now 40 years old.
 Launched in 1977 by the Parle Brothers, to offset the withdrawal of Coca-Cola from India, it was bought by Coca-Cola in 1993 and re-launched to compete with Pepsico.
 Thums Up’s market share at the time of its selling was 85%.
 It is still the largest selling cola.

 Here are 9 Indian Beverage Brand Stories: